 This may be the most common aging myth of all.
-The reality is that 8 out of 9 people over age 65 are not affected by Alzheimer’s dementia.
+The reality is that eight out of nine people age 65 and older are not affected by Alzheimer’s or other forms of dementia.
 Other types of dementia can be caused by a variety of disorders.
-Still, the overall prevalence of all forms of dementia is 13.9 percent for individuals over age 71.
-This means the majority of those over 71 do not have any form of dementia at all.
+Still, the overall prevalence of all forms of dementia is 13.9 percent for individuals age 71 or older.
+This means the majority of those age 71 and older do not have any form of dementia at all.

-The reality is that dementia is not caused by age; it’s caused by disease.
+The reality is that dementia is not caused by age ― it’s caused by disease.
 For instance, a wide variety of metabolic, infectious and traumatic disorders can cause dementia in anyone at any age.
-Even though Alzheimer’s disease is more common among older adults, it is by no means inevitable.
+Even though Alzheimer’s is more common among older adults, it is by no means inevitable.

 As far as avoiding dementia goes, some research shows there are ways to keep your brain healthy.
 The major risk factors for developing Alzheimer’s disease are:

 - High blood cholesterol